Def Leppard’s “Pour Some Sugar On Me” single was officially released in the U.S. on April 16, 1988.

 “Pour Some Sugar On Me” was not only one of the biggest songs of the late-’80s (if not the decade), it remains one of the band’s biggest — and most important — songs.

-The song has a life of its own, and for better or worse, it’s the song many people will always associate with Def Leppard.
+The song took on a life of its own, and, for better or worse, is the song many people will always associate with the band.

-It’s not surprising Joe Elliott was asked during an interview with Good Morning America — again, over 3 decades since its release — to literally pour some sugar into a mug for the interviewer’s amusement.
+It’s not surprising Joe Elliott was asked during an interview with Good Morning America — decades after its release — to literally pour some sugar into a mug for the interviewer’s amusement.

-“Pour Some Sugar On Me” continues to electrify a crowd; it’s an event in itself to hear it performed and to sing along to, and will always be one of the high points in any Def Leppard show.
+“Pour Some Sugar On Me” continues to electrify in concert; it’s an event in itself to hear it performed and sing along to, and will always be one of the high points of a Def Leppard show.